APRIL 1942.

 - Apr 25.
 Enterprise and Hornet arrive Pearl from Doolittle's Tokyo raid.

 - Apr 26.
-Nimitz flies San Francisco. to brief Adm King on South Pacific plan.
+Nimitz flies to San Francisco to brief Adm King on South Pacific plan.

 - Apr 27.
 Yorktown departs for Coral Sea.